sormond/diffexp/README.md

 # diffexp
-A programme to determine differential expression of genes between two samples
+A programme which determines differential gene expression between a list of genes from two samples, outputting a scatter plot and statistical values.
+Takes two .txt file containing same genes with read counts, and outputs a pdf scatter plot of read counts against each other from both samples, with colour of the plotted datapoint indicating whether the expression difference is significant.
+Determines significance using the null hypothesis test and false discovery rate-corrected p-values.
+A table containing statistical values is outputted as a csv file.

 ## Dependencies

-1. Python
+1. Python3

 2. The following Python packages:
   * matplotlib